wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/gmail/using-the-gmail-connector/README.md

 }
 ```

-This guide contains unit tests for Gmail application in the `gmail_client_test.bal`.
+This guide contains unit tests for the Gmail application in the `gmail_client_test.bal`.

 To run the unit tests, navigate to the project directory and run the following command.
 ```